segovia-no/wadtogo/README.md

 #### Options

 ```

+// Available WAD info options
 -musicinfo                    Print the songs names and format contained within the WAD file.
 -mapsinfo                     Print the map names within the WAD file.
 -lumpsinfo-dump <filename>    Dumps the WAD lumps list to the specified filename.
 -musicinfo-dump <filename>    Dumps the songs names and format to the specified filename
 -mapsinfo-dump  <filename>    Dumps the map names to the specified filename

+// Available export options
+-music-export   <folder name> Dumps the MIDI/MUS files from the WAD into the specified folder

 ```

 _Example_: